DocumentWDP-9a

 โ””โ”€ Privacy-sensitive? โ†’ Omit namespaces index

-3.4 Design Rationale: Flat Structure
+3.4 Design Rationale: Flat Structure#

-Why use CombinedID keys instead of nested namespace objects?
+Question: Why use CombinedID keys instead of nested namespace objects?

-The flat structure with CombinedID keys was chosen over nested structures for these critical reasons:
+The flat structure with CombinedID keys ("h4tYw2-81E9g": {...}) was selected over nested structures ({"h4tYw2": {"diags": {"81E9g": {...}}}}) for the following reasons:

-• No nested iteration: Single hash map lookup regardless of namespace count
+• No Nested Iteration: Single hash map lookup regardless of namespace count

-• Trivial merging: Concatenate diags objects directly
+• Trivial Merging: Concatenate diags objects directly: {...catalog1.diags, ...catalog2.diags}

-• No restructuring: Source catalogs preserve structure
+• No Restructuring: Source catalogs MAY be flat; aggregation preserves structure

-• Build-time efficiency: Simple key transformation
+• Build-Time Efficiency: Simple key transformation (compactId โ†’ nsHash-compactId)

 4. Catalog Format Variants#

-4.1 Full Format
+4.1 Full Format#

 Purpose: Development, debugging, documentation